szabgab/slides/python/lists.md

 * For extra credit make sure the system is user-proof and it won't blow up on various incorrect input values. (e.g Floating point number.
 Number that is out of range, non-number)
-* For more credit allow the user to supply the number of the color on the command line. **python color.py 3**.
+* For more credit allow the user to supply the number of the color on the command line. **python color_selector_menu.py 3**.
 If that is available, don't prompt.
-* For further credit allow the user to provide the name of the color on the command line: **python color.py yellow** Can you handle color names that are not in the expected case (e.g. YelloW)?
+* For further credit allow the user to provide the name of the color on the command line: **python color_selector_menu.py yellow** Can you handle color names that are not in the expected case (e.g. YelloW)?
 * Any more ideas for improvement?

 ## Exercise: count digits
 {id: exercise-count-digits}

-Given a list of numbers `numbers = [1203, 1256, 312456, 98]`,
-count how many times each digit appears?
+Given a list of numbers count how many times each digit appears?
 The output will look like this:

 ```
 0  1